-That said, to be honest when I opened an account with Firstrade. (my favorite U.S based trading platform )and they didn’t request anything that I felt was unusual.
+That said, to be honest when I opened an account with EasyEquities. (my favorite trading platform for international stocks) and they didn’t request anything that I felt was unusual.

 In-fact, I felt like they requested fewer documents than some of our local trading platforms that need to take you through KYC verification.

 Buying stocks is completely different to buying CFD’s.